ppy/osu-wiki/wiki/Skinning/Interface/en.md

 - Beatmap skinnable status is suspected to be a bug.
 - If skinned, this element overrides `play-warningarrow.png`.
-- This is used in the pause and fail screens.
+- This element is used in the pause and fail screens.
-- This element is not tinted.
+- Not tinted.

 ---